kirkja-leikjahonnunar/kirkja/Client/Worlds/Voidling/README.md

 # Voidling

 **Voidlings** are ephemeral entities that may intersect and pass through most in-game objects.
-Voidlings are largely unable to affect the world on their own.
+Voidlings are largely unable to affect the world on their own but instead rely on hopping "in" and "out" of [world contexts](../).
 Voidlings will need to pop in and out of  without a [context](../Context)

-As a voidling, we will be able to travel around the world of Kirkja looking for [new contexts](../Context) to inhabit.
+As a voidling, we will be able to travel around the [worlds](../../) of Kirkja looking for [new contexts](../Contexts) to inhabit.

 ## Look & Feel